falcosecurity/falco/.github/PULL_REQUEST_TEMPLATE.md

 > If contributing rules or changes to rules, please make sure to uncomment the appropriate kind

-> /kind rule/update
+> /kind rule-update
-> /kind rule/create
+> /kind rule-create

 **Any specific area of the project related to this PR?**